Twitch alternatives: The 4 best streaming platforms to use instead

 Cons

-Want to start building a community around your live content on Facebook?
+Looking to build a community around your live content on Facebook?
 Read our guide to streaming on Facebook Gaming.

-Trovo’s revenue split is the same as Twitch’s, you get 50% as a streamer.
-But the requirements for monetization on Trovo are much lower than on Twitch: you only need five hours streamed and 20 followers to get started.
-On Twitch, you need 500 minutes (about 8.3 hours) of broadcast time and 50 followers.
-If you’re more into mobile gaming and streaming, Trovo is also likely a better fit for you than Twitch.
+Trovo hasthe same revenue split as Twitch, where you get 50% as a streamer.
+But the requirements for monetization on Trovo are much lower: you only need five hours streamed and 20 followers to get started.
+On Twitch, you need 500 minutes of broadcast time and 50 followers.
+If you stream on a mobile device, Trovo is also a better fit for you than Twitch.

 Pros